nabatsen/CS-A1153-2022-Project-Vaccine-Distribution---group-16/README.md

 1. **requirements.txt**

     In order to keep track of Python modules and packages required by your project, we provided a ```requirements.txt``` file with some starter packages required for data preprocessing.
-You can install these packages by running ```pip install -r ./code/requirements.txt```.
+After activating the virtual environment, you can install these packages by running ```pip install -r ./code/requirements.txt```.
 Please add additional packages that you install for the project to this file.

 2. **(DEFAULT OPTION) SQLite database**